 "Engrossing... enthralling....
 (Ode to Man) will linger on your mind long after the show ends making it a stirring and powerful piece."
 Carina Mancinone | Weekend Notes, Perth full review

 Development showing at 2016 Gertrude St Projection Festival

 29 March - 9 April 2017 | Aeso Studio, 83 Brunswick St, Fitzroy

 18 April - 6 May 2017 | Blue Room Theatre, Northbridge WA 6003

 Melbourne Fringe Festival

 15 - 22 Sep 2017 | The Warehouse, Fringe Hub

 Listen to Emma chatting about the work to Radio Adelaide.

-Read interviews about the work in Beat Magazine and The Adelaide Review.
+Read interviews about the work in The Sydney Morning Herald/The Age, My Melbourne Arts, Beat Magazine and The Adelaide Review.